THIS OLD HOUSE

 Newit Vick

-This historical home at 1200 Grove St. was built and named for the grandaughter of Newit Vick, founder of this Mississippi River town..
-"Parmele" was also the home of the first mayor of Vicksburg.
-It is located one block from the Warren County Courthouse and is currently used as a law office.
+This home at 1200 Grove St. was built and named for the granddaughter of Newit Vick, founder of this Mississippi River town.
+"Parmele" was also the home of the first mayor of Vicksburg, Robert McGinty, whose stepdaughter, Lydia, married William Jordan Parmele [ca1833-1883; Joseph, Joseph, Joseph, Joseph, Isaac, John, John].
+An 1876 lawsuit in Warren County Chancery Court shows that she sued her stepfather and guardian over his 1840 sale of the property to William Vick, and lost.
+It's one block from the Warren County Courthouse and used as a law office.

 - - - - -